brpuneet898/mtech-oops-course-material/README.md

 - **Content** - Insertion & selection sort
 - **Reading Material** - Kleinberg Ch.
 2

+## Extra Reference Material

+- **log-log plot** - A log-log plot is a graphical representation where both axes are on a logarithmic scale.
+It is often used to visualize relationships between variables that span several orders of magnitude, such as the number of comparisons in binary search versus input size.
+- **Solid Principles Cheatsheet** - SOLID is an acronym for five design principles intended to make software designs more understandable, flexible, and maintainable.
+The principles are:
+  - **S**: Single Responsibility Principle
+  - **O**: Open/Closed Principle
+  - **L**: Liskov Substitution Principle
+  - **I**: Interface Segregation Principle
+  - **D**: Dependency Inversion Principle

 ## Textbook and References

 ### Core Text